aaronfinsrud/aaronfinsrud/README.md

 ### Hi there 👋

-I am a linguist turned full-stack developer 👨‍💻 with a non-traditional background in finance, marketing, and AdTech.
-I am passionate about finding simple solutions to complex problems and making processes more efficient through automation.
+I am a linguist turned full-stack developer 👨‍💻 with experience in finance, marketing, and AdTech.
+I am passionate about finding simple solutions to complex problems and making processes more efficient.

 Two fun facts about me:
 - I bike toured from St. Augustine, FL to Los Angeles, CA in 2010 🚲
-- The 'rud' in Fins-rud is Old Norse for "clearing in the woods" 🌲

-Interested in chatting?
-Send me a message at aaronfinsrud `AT` gmail `DOT` com
+- I have a pet cat named Millie 🐈